jonoalderson/edge-images/readme.md

 **This plugin is in early alpha testing.
-Prone to potential bugs/issues/omissions.
-See _Roadmap & known issues_ below.**
+It is prone to potential bugs/issues/omissions.
+See _Roadmap & known issues_ below fore more information.**

-# Introduction
+# Description

 Automatically converts image markup to use an edge transformation service from a single 'full size' image, and applies performance optimizations to the HTML and CSS (inspired by [this approach](https://css-tricks.com/aspect-ratio-boxes/#using-custom-properties)).